N=1 conformal dualities: Conformal duals of gauge theories

 Let us now analyze the symmetries and the conformal manifold.
 The theory at the free point has symmetry $SU(3)\times SU(2)^2\times U(1)^2$.
 The $U(1)^2$ charges of the bifundamentals between the two $SU(2)$s are $(+1,0)$, between the $SU(2)$s and the $SU(3)$ $(-1,0)$, and of $s$ and $\overline s$ are $(\frac45,\pm1)$ respectively.

 There are three types of marginal operators.
 The First one corresponds to the triangles in the quiver and these are in the representation $({\bf 3},{\bf 2},{\bf 2})_{(-1,0)}$.
 The second one correspond to the cubic invariants of the symmetric and conjugate symmetric which have charges $(1,1,1)_{( \frac{12}{5},\pm 3)}$.
 The third one are the (conjugate) symmetric times the square of the bifundamentals between $SU(3)$ and the two $SU(2)$s with charges $(1,1,1)_{(-\frac65,\pm1)}$.
 The last two types of deformations have a non trivial Kahler quotient of dimension two along which the two $U(1)$ symmetries are broken but $SU(3)\times SU(2)^2 $ is preserved.
 Then we can build an additional exactly marginal operator using the first type of deformations.
 This will break all the symmetry but the diagonal combination of the two $SU(2)$s and $SO(3)$ in $SU(3)$.
 All in all, as above we get a three dimensional conformal manifold with $SU(2)$ symmetry preserved on a general locus.
 We have a two dimensional locus with enhanced $SU(3)\times SU(2)^2$ symmetry.
-Note that both duality frames have two dimensional loci with enhanced symmetry which are however different.
-This is not a contradiction of the duality as the two do not have to intersect.
+Note that both duality frames have two dimensional loci with enhanced symmetry which are however different.\footnote{To be more precise we solve here the problem of K\"{a}hler quotient by using only the non-anomalous symmetries and the solution of this problem has the structure shown in Figure \ref{F:Confman}.
+However, the inclusion of the anomalous symmetries in this particular case is subtle and will imply that the solution of the K\"{a}hler quotient of the quiver theory preserving the non-Abelian symmetry is only one dimensional and has some of the gauge couplings squared negative along the second naive direction.
+This issue does not play a role in the duality we discuss and thus we will be cavalier about it.
+We thank Z. Komargodski for discussions of such issues.} This is not a contradiction of the duality as the two do not have to intersect.
 See Figure \ref{F:Confman}.

 The only anomalies we need to match are the ones for symmetries on general points of the conformal manifold.
 As we already matched the conformal anomalies, which implies matching of R-symmetry anomalies, the only anomaly left is $Tr U(1)_R SU(2)^2$.
 In the $G_2$ model the $SO(3)$ is imbedded in $SU(3)$ and we have one triplet in the fundamental of $G_2$.
 This gives us then $Tr U(1)_R SU(2)^2=(-\frac13)\times 7\times 2$.
 On the quiver side the $SU(2)$ is the diagonal of the two $SU(2)$s in the quiver and $SO(3)\in SU(3)$.
 This gives us